West Seneca Central School District

 The West Seneca Central School District is the third largest central school district in Western New York, and one of the largest school districts in New York State.
 It serves 25 sqmi, including a majority of the town of West Seneca, and portions of the towns of Cheektowaga, Orchard Park, and Hamburg.
 It was centralized in 1946.

 District

-West Seneca's District Offices are located at 675 Potters Rd, West Seneca NY 14224.
+West Seneca's District Offices are located at 900 Mill Rd, West Seneca NY 14224.